-Blake Shelton Still Drinking, After Gwen Stefani Allegedly Forced Him To Quit
+Blake Shelton Still Drinking After Gwen Stefani Allegedly Forced Him To Quit

 — EntertainmentTonight (@etnow) March 1, 2017

-An insider says that Blake Shelton has lost 85 lbs. from doing a no drinking diet for Gwen.
+An insider says that Blake Shelton has lost 85 pounds after going on a no-drinking diet for Gwen.
 This is allegedly for their wedding so that they can look great on the big day.
-Blake and Gwen have admitted they are dating, but this couple from The Voice still isn’t sharing that they are engaged.
+Blake and Gwen have admitted they are dating, but this couple from The Voice still isn’t sharing whether they are engaged.

 Late last month, Blake was seen leaving a liquor store in L.A. with a ton of stuff.
 At the time, Gwen Stefani was in New York City doing stuff for work, so she didn’t know what he was up to.

-A source shared saying, “When Gwen is away, Blake seems to play!
+A source shared, “When Gwen is away, Blake seems to play!
 Or, at the very least, take a few cheat days.”

 The Voice Season 12 coaches, Alicia, Adam, Blake and Gwen, perform TLC's Waterfalls.
 MAJOR CHILLS https://t.co/EHVOQ2z1JE